Chidieberetech/Azure-DevOps/README.md

 # Azure DevOps Hub and Spoke Infrastructure with Terraform

-This project implements a secure Hub and Spoke network topology in Azure using Terraform, with all traffic routing through Azure Firewall and utilizing Azure free tier services.
+This project implements a secure Hub and Spoke network topology in Azure using Terraform, with comprehensive Azure service coverage across all major categories and utilizing Azure free tier services.

 ## TRL Naming Convention